 Even if you set up a regular weekly meeting, there may still be necessary additional meetings.
 We usually schedule an electrical walk-through on the day the electrician sets boxes and can lights so that everyone can review their placement and function before wires are run.Another key day is when the tile-setter works on layout.
 There are a number of ways to set tile, and having an on-site meeting is the best way to make these decisions.
 It’s also possible to have your architect or designer attend those meetings in your place.

-What kind of documentation will I receive when the project is done?
+What kind of documentation will I receive from the contractor when the project is done?

 Contracts frequently call out end-of-project paperwork — lien releases, marked-up plans with as-builts on plumbing and other utilities, copies of inspection reports, etc. But there may be additional items you will find valuable: a full set of mechanical photos before insulation is installed, the operating manuals for installed equipment (and a personal lesson in their operation if you don’t know the basics), a list of subcontractors and contact info, care for things such as countertops and tile and a well-marked electrical panel.
 Confirming that you will receive these things before you get started will help ensure that you finish the project with all the information you need.